 Looking after a baby

-Babies may enter the fostering service for a number of reasons and may be looked after until they are found an adoptive family or returned to their birth parents.
+Babies may enter the fostering service for a number of reasons and may be looked after until they are found an adoptive family or returned to their birth parents or a family member.

 Case study: Victoria is a new baby that has been taken into care because her parents have drug and alcohol issues and are unable to take care of her.
 She will stay with a foster carer until the courts decide the best outcome for her.
 She may eventually move back to her parents, live with other family members or an adoptive family may be found.